skylarstein/hih6130-sensor/README.md

 ```
 ##Example Wiring

-For an example of I2C setup on a Raspberry Pi, take a look at my [pi-weather-station project](https://github.com/skylarstein/pi-weather-station).
+For I2C setup on a Raspberry Pi, take a look at my [pi-weather-station](https://github.com/skylarstein/pi-weather-station) project.